 There are several reasons why investors tend to favour investing in domestic equities and bonds, and many of the reasons are consistent across nationalities.

 1. Preference for investing in familiar companies and brands

-For many people starting out, investing in the equities market can be intimidating: they have to set up a brokerage, understand how to trade and invest, and come to terms with how share prices are divergent from company performance and outlook.
+For many people starting out, investing in the stock market can be intimidating.
+They have to set up a brokerage, understand how to trade and invest, and come to terms with why share prices may diverge from the company performance and outlook.